-Since its inception, Volgenau's many friends have provided generous philanthropic support.
+Since its inception, Mason Engineering's friends and alumni have provided generous philanthropic support.
 Financial gifts make it possible to educate new generations while pushing the boundaries of knowledge through research that can improve and save lives.
-You make that possible.
+Help make that possible.

 Volgeanu is the first philanthropically named school and building at Mason.

 Amount raised for the Bill and Eleanor Hazel Chair

 First philanthropically named department and chair at Mason

 Our accomplished faculty and students are blazing trails in engineering, and their numbers are increasing.